KatharaFramework/Kathara-Labs/exercises/01-simple-configuration/README.md

 The task is to add a new device to the network scenario found in the [lab](lab) directory and properly configure the network topology, device interfaces, and their IP addresses.
-By the end of the exercise, both devices should be able to `ping` each other on all interfaces.
+By the end of the exercise, all devices should be able to `ping` each other on all interfaces.

 ## Goal